Druzai/Bot_Mc_discord/README.md

 * [vk_api](https://github.com/python273/vk_api) - lib for connecting & using VK to download and post photoes from selected communities
 * [cryptography](https://github.com/pyca/cryptography) - lib for encrypting nessesary data to config file
 * [mcipc](https://github.com/conqp/mcipc) - lib for easy using query and rcon to connect to minecraft server
-* [pyinstaller](https://github.com/pyinstaller/pyinstaller) - lib to build project to executable file, you can use another one if you can't for some reason
+* [pyinstaller](https://github.com/pyinstaller/pyinstaller) - lib to build project to executable file, you can use another one if you can't for some reason, but my makefile works only with this library
 ### Installation
 Type in command promt, you must have [requirements.txt](requirements.txt) in root folder of the project
 ```